mkbabb/parse-that/docs/tranches/B/FINAL.md

 ## Handoff

 Read `FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md` and
-`PROGRESS.md §Next executable boundary`.
+`PROGRESS.md §Next executable boundary`, then `audit/ACTIVE-GOAL-COMPLETION-AND-PRECEPTS-MATRIX-2026-07-30.md`.
 Preserve the branch, banked negative prototype evidence and user-owned untracked `data` symlink.
 P4 is complete negative evidence; do not rerun or relabel its Sol/Luna families.
 P5-EUW is terminal executable negative evidence; do not reopen it on legacy-signature